-GET UP TO 60% OFF IN OUR MASSIVE MARCH SALE!
+GET UP TO 60% OFF IN OUR WINTER SALE!

 **FREE DELIVERY TO MOST OF THE UK ON ORDERS OVER £499

-The Top 5 Causes of Blocked Plug Holes (And How To Prevent Them)
+The Top 5 Causes of Blocked Plug Holes (And How to Prevent Them)

 From slow draining bathtubs to smelly kitchen sinks - we've looked into the most frequent causes of blocked plug holes and how to prevent them.